⚠️ We are currently updating our 2021/22 tax guidance across the website

 On the other hand, if your spouse died in other circumstances, for example an illness or accident unconnected with military or war service, any pension will be fully liable to income tax.

 I have been paid a lump sum after the death of my spouse/civil partner/cohabitee/parent before they started drawing a pension.
 Is this liable to income tax?

 No, such lump sums are not liable to income tax.

 My parent died and I am being paid funds for my education through the Armed Forces Bereavement Scholarship Scheme.
 Is that money taxable?

 No, it is not.

 The various booklets on the armed forces pension schemes provide information about the benefits that might be paid to surviving family members.

 Veterans UK also provides further information and support.

-Our page Pension funds at death gives information in relation to payments received when the deceased had already started drawing a pension when they died.
+Our page What happens to pension policies and life assurance policies the deceased held at death? gives information in relation to payments received when the deceased had already started drawing a pension when they died.